La Niñera (Mexican TV series)

 La Niñera is a Mexican sitcom based on The Nanny.
 It stars Lissete who plays Fran Flores, a charming and friendly resident from Roma.
 She accidentally becomes the nanny of three upper-class children in Mexico.
 The opening theme song is sung by the main character, Lissete.

+It was first introduced into Mexico by TV Azteca, as well as Los Simpsons (The Simpsons), both of which were major programs helping the rise of Fox Network in the US.
+Early in its life TV Azteca mainly relied on imported programming such as this show.

+A local Spanish version of The Nanny in Argentina, released in 2004, was also titled La Niñera.

 Plot

 The story revolves around Fran Flores, who is fired from her job as a bridal consultant in her boyfriend's store.
 After working in the cosmetics line "Elba Esther," ends up as a nanny for theater producer Maximiliano Fabregas.
 After that, she experiences many adventures with his children, Maximiliano's assistant, Sisi, (who is in love with him), and Nicholas the Butler.